COVID-19 statement - BFI Southbank

 - The Digital Library on Demand service is operational; researchers unable to visit the library can request digital copies of material via this online form for a small fee.

 Is the BFI Mediatheque open?

-The BFI Mediatheque is open from 1 September (opening hours: Tuesday – Sunday 12:00-17:30 by appointment only):
+The BFI Mediatheque is open Tuesday – Sunday 12:00-17:30 by appointment only

-- Pre-booking essential via box office or online, for timed entry during one of two sessions.
+- Pre-booking is essential online, for timed entry during one of two sessions.
 Session 1 will run 12:00 – 14:30, session 2 will run 15:00 – 17:30.

-- Regular cleaning during the day of the spaces/equipment used, including between the two timed sessions, and deep cleaning over night.
+- Regular cleaning during the day of the spaces/equipment used, including between the two timed sessions, and deep cleaning overnight.

 What cleaning protocols are you using in the venue?

 There is an enhanced cleaning regime in place that includes cleaning in-between screenings, in between sessions in the BFI Reuben Library and BFI Mediatheque, and multiple daily touch point cleaning.
 Hand sanitiser is widely available throughout the venue.

 Can I turn up without buying a ticket in advance?